At the end of Hwy 560, Kuhio Highway, Northern Kauai, Hawaii.

 Please check rates and details directly with the companies in question if you need more recent info.

-Dry cave is a three metre high, 50m wide and 100m deep sea cave.
-The floor is dry sand from the beach, brought in by a 1957 Tsunami.
+Dry cave or Manini Holo is a three metre high, 50 m wide and 100 m deep sea cave.
+The floor is dry sand from the beach, brought in by a 1957 Tsunami, hence the name.
 It was formed, when the island was a few meters lower, and the cliff above the cave was the coast line.
-This cave is located 100m before the road ends at Ha'ena Beach, right at the roadside.
-It is also called Manini-holo Dry Cave after the legend of Manini-holo, the chief fisherman of the Menehune (little people).
-He dug this cave in search of Akua, a supernatural beast who stole their fish.
+This was probably 4,000 years ago, the subsequent uplift was caused by the volcanic activities of the island.
+The cave is located 100 m before the road ends at Ha'ena Beach, right at the roadside.
+It is also called Manini-holo Dry Cave after the legend of Manini-holo (also written Maniniholo), the chief fisherman of the Menehune (little people).